kkruecke/cplus-documentation/notes/variadic-templates.rst

        double tail; // top level
     };

-And the instantiated hierarchy above can be seen from the default constructor print statements that occurs when we instantiate a tuple like ``tuple<double, int, const char *>`` below:
+And the instantiated hierarchy above can also be seen from the default constructor print statements that occurs:

 .. code-block:: cpp

     tuple<double, int, const char *> t(10, 10.5, "hello world!");

-The output looks like this and shows the four levels of the struct hierarchy instantiated:
+The output looks like this and shows the four levels of the struct hierarchy being instantiated:

 .. raw:: html